-Think about what kind of coverage would suit your needs and make sure you do your research.
-It may be tempting to go with a policy your bank or mortgage broker suggests because these plans are sold to you as a way to save time and have everything in one place.
-But you may be paying above market rates for lender house insurance policies, and you might miss out on policy benefits that could be available with other insurance policies.
+Think about what kind of coverage suits your needs and make sure you do your research.
+It may be tempting to go with a policy your bank or mortgage broker suggests – these plans are marketed to you as a way to save time and have everything in one place.
+But you may be paying above-market rates and you could miss out on benefits available with other insurance policies.
 It really pays to shop around and check out all your options.

 Get covered as early as possible

 Disaster can strike at any time, so it’s smart to get your house insurance sorted as soon as the contracts are exchanged.
 That way, your new home is never without cover and you won't be stuck with a bill for something that happens before you’ve even moved in.

 We can set up insurance that starts on the same day you settle on the house.
 Get a house insurance quote now.

 If a cyclone takes out your house, your valuables won't be covered if you don’t have contents insurance too.
 Many people underestimate how much it would cost to not only replace high-value items like art, jewellery and electronics, but also pots, pans, linen and furniture.

 Some insurance companies offer a discount on premiums if you take out multiple policies.
 You should do your homework and compare how much it would cost to take house and contents policies out separately to make sure you're getting the best deal possible.

 Building your house?